TrevorMaxfield/cubic-collisions/README.md

 # Videos

 The first video is an animation of Figure 18, showing the time steps of the game in 3D.
-The second video is a zoomed in version showing the pursuer's ficticious boxes, corresponding to Figure 19.
+The second video is a zoomed in version, corresponding to Figure 19.

 <video width="980" height="784" controls>
 <source src="vids/anim_18.mp4" type="video/mp4">